5 min read

 Nothing to see here either.
 If every other Financials industry is down double-digits year-to-date, why is Capital Markets treading water?
-It can only be that securities prices are untethered to what the retail banks, credit card issuers, business lenders, and insurers are seeing.
+It can only be that securities prices are untethered to what the retail banks, credit card issuers, business lenders, and insurers see.

 And that’s not just because these are weird times.
-If there’s anything well and truly scary about the second-half outlook, it’s this: Over the past three years, Financials as a sector is down 1%, but Capital Markets is up 20%.
-There’s a reckoning coming; it’s just a question of when.
+If there’s anything well and truly scary about the second-half outlook, it’s this: Over the past three years, Financials as a sector has been down 1%, but Capital Markets is up 20%.
+So there’s a reckoning coming; it’s just a question of when.

 H2 outlook: Health Care

-The bifurcation in this sector is between research-and-development and delivery.
-Delivery is in an uncertain place right now, both in terms of how health care is provided – we were all laughing at the concept of “telemedicine” six months ago – and how it is paid for.
-That latter issue is entirely a political decision, and we won’t know who’ll be making those until January 20, 2021, if then.
+The bifurcation in this sector is between research and development and delivery.
+Delivery is uncertain right now, both in terms of how health care is provided – we were all laughing at the concept of “telemedicine” six months ago – and how it is paid for.
+That latter issue is entirely a political decision, and we won’t know who’ll be making those until January 20, 2021.
 As it turns out, maybe we didn’t need all those doctor visits in the first place.
 The Kaiser Family Foundation reports that almost half of those surveyed skipped or postponed medical care during the pandemic, and only 11% of them say their condition got worse.
 So maybe that’s not the end of the business where you want to place your chips now, despite its countercyclical history.

 R&D is still a growth area.
 Biotechnology and, to a lesser extent, Life Sciences Tools & Services continue to surge, spurred in no small part by the race for coronavirus vaccines and treatments.
-Biogen (BIIB: $260.30) took a hit from an adverse court ruling recently, so it looks a little less pricey than its peers.
+Biogen (BIIB: $260.30) recently took a hit from an adverse court ruling, so it looks a little less pricey than its peers.

 H2 outlook: Industrials

-If you’re a well-disciplined contrarian or just a cockeyed optimist, sure, there are bargains to be found here.
-But generally speaking, this is a capital-intensive sector, and nobody’s going to be throwing money at it until Consumer Discretionary turns around.
+If you’re a well-disciplined contrarian or just a cockeyed optimist, there are bargains to be found here.
+But generally speaking, this is a capital-intensive sector, and nobody will be throwing money at it until Consumer Discretionary turns around.

 There’s one exception: the Professional Services industry.
-It’s not doing much better than anyone else, but it’s efficient in terms of return on assets.
-While it’s hard to pick a winner, Nielsen Holdings (NLSN: $13.91) might have fallen as far as it’s ever going to.
+It’s not doing much better than anyone else, but it’s efficient in return on assets.
+While it’s hard to pick a winner, Nielsen Holdings (NLSN: $13.91) might have fallen as far as possible.
 NLSN is unprofitable, swimming in debt, and likely to eliminate its dividend–but that is already baked into the price.
 Some smart people have placed bets on its turnaround.

 H2 outlook: Information Technology

 The hot industry in this sector is Software, which is further divided into System Software and Application Software.
 The big breakout in the system end is ServiceNow (NOW: $396.37), but that ship looks to have sailed.
-On the application side, the same could be said for Salesforce (CRM: $185.10).
+The same could be said for Salesforce (CRM: $185.10) on the application side.
 The rest seem to be moving in synch.
 The few laggards all have good reason to be tanking.
 Tech doesn’t generally flourish in recessions anyway.

 H2 outlook: Materials

-The only sign of life among the basics is in the Metals & Mining industry.
-Newmont (NEM: $58.86) has led the charge, and a lot of people missed out on that one.
-Bringing up the rear, though, is Freeport-McMoRan (FCX: $10.92).
+The only sign of life among the basics is the Metals & Mining industry.
+Newmont (NEM: $58.86) has led the charge, and many people missed out on that one.
+However, bringing up the rear is Freeport-McMoRan (FCX: $10.92).